 What’s WitchFest without a WitchFeast?
 When you think about a witches' dinner party, you likely conjure up thoughts of bellybutton lint, toad warts, and bubbling brews.
 While this may be true after hours, this couldn’t be further from the truth when it comes to these witch eats.
-Archibald’s Restaurant, Chocolate Covered Wagon, and Naborhood Bakery use fresh, delicious ingredients to create their boo brews.
+Archibald’s Restaurant and Chocolate Covered Wagonuse fresh, delicious ingredients to create their boo brews.
 Here’s a small taste test of what you’ll find at Gardner Village as you enjoy WitchFest this month.

 Archibald’s cauldron will likely have hot vegetable beef soup or other delicious soups on hand so you can come in and warm up on these cool October afternoons and evenings.

 A ‘wich for a witch—the grilled turkey avocado sandwich and fries will hit the spot.

 The Santa Fe salad is loaded with fresh potions.
 After all, you’ll want to keep your energy up as you fly through the festival and enjoy all there is to see and do.

 Don’t forget dessert.
 For a limited time, Archibald’s is serving delicious pumpkin pie cake.
 It’s like a slice of fall paradise.